Setup Kubernetes 1.14 Cluster on CentOS 7.6

 sudo kubeadm init --pod-network-cidr=10.244.0.0/16

-During the initialization, if you received following error that means you did'nt disable your swap.
+During initialization, if you received the following error, that means you didn’t disable your swap.
 Please go ahead and disable swap and reboot your system and try again.

 [ERROR Swap]: running with swap on is not supported.
 Please disable swap